Bullet Rogan: Early life

-Wilber Rogan was born in Oklahoma City, Oklahoma.
-His true birth name is unknown; his National Baseball Hall of Fame plaque reads "Wilber Joe Rogan", but other sources have named him "Charles Wilber Logan".
+Charles Wilber Rogan was born in Oklahoma City, Oklahoma.

 After the death of his mother and his father's remarriage in 1908, he moved with his family to Kansas City, Kansas, where he attended Sumner High School.
 He began his baseball career there in 1911 as a catcher with Fred Palace's Colts, a semipro team composed mostly of teenagers.
 Also joining the Colts that season was Dick Whitworth, who would, like Rogan, go on to pitch for many years in the Negro leagues.

 Friction with his stepmother and unhappiness with the segregated high school he attended led Rogan to drop out of school before graduation and enlist in the Army on October 19, 1911.
 He lied about his age to do so.
 This would cause later confusion about Rogan's age, as some records (along with his Hall of Fame plaque) give his birth year as 1889, others as 1893; recent histories, such as Phil Dixon's, conclude that the latter date is correct.